 Since 2006, the Atlanta Graduates have been singing popular a cappella music all across the southeast.

-The Graduates are a semi-pro, coed a cappella group based out of Atlanta, GA.
-The group, originally founded by Wake Forest grads, has been seducing the southeast for 11 years with its broad genre of songs.
-The Grads released their first album, Adult Education, in 2016 (which can be found on iTunes and Spotify.
+The Graduates are a semi-professional, co-ed a cappella group based in Atlanta, GA.
+The group, originally founded by Wake Forest grads, has been seducing the southeast for 12 years with their vocal take on pop music.
+Their first album, Adult Education, was released in 2016 and can be found on iTunes and Spotify.
 The Graduates tour Atlanta performing at a variety of events throughout the year, and perform specifically for fans at their annual fall concert.

 Our Founding Story